 5.8.5.15.1 General

 An Adaptation Set may have an EssentialProperty descriptor with @schemeIdUri equal to urn:mpeg:dash:msr:2022.
 This descriptor is referred to as the MSR descriptor.
-This descriptor may be only present in an Adaptation Set level and its presence indicates that each Representation in that Adaptation Set is an MSR, which carries a video track having a track reference of type 'aest' as specified in ISO/IEC 14496 12:2021 AMD1.
+This descriptor may only be present in an Adaptation Set level and its presence indicates that each Representation in that Adaptation Set is an MSR, which carries a video track containing a track reference of type 'aest' as specified in ISO/IEC 14496 12:2021 AMD1.

 An Adaptation Set may have an EssentialProperty descriptor with @schemeIdUri equal to urn:mpeg:dash:esr:2022.
 This descriptor is referred to as the ESR descriptor.
-This descriptor may be only present in an Adaptation Set level and its presence indicates that each Representation in the Adaptation Set is an ESR, which carries a video track referenced by a track reference of type 'aest' as specified in ISO/IEC 14496 12:2021 AMD1.
+This descriptor may only be present in an Adaptation Set level and its presence indicates that each Representation in the Adaptation Set is an ESR, which carries a video track referenced by a track reference of type 'aest' as specified in ISO/IEC 14496 12:2021 AMD1.
 An ESR is only intended to be consumed or played back together with its associated MSR.

 Each ESR shall be associated with an MSR through the Representation-level attributes @associationId and @associationType in the MSR as follows: the @id of the associated ESR shall be referred to by a value contained in the attribute @associationId for which the corresponding value in the attribute @associationType is equal to 'aest'.
 Each MSR shall have an associated ESR.